netlify/cli/README.md

 ```

 Netlify creates different sites with each their own URL for each of your environments and keeps track of them in the `.netlify` config file.

+## Caveats

+- netlify-cli is known to hang with an "ECONNRESET" error (parsed as JSON, it will look odd) when used from many CI environments.
+This is a known issue that is only fixed in our alternate and current CLI:  https://github.com/netlify/netlifyctl

+- netlify-cli is known to hang when used with Node.js version 8.1.0.
+Version 8.1.2 works well